juliusikkala/slang-cpu-utils/bindgen/README.md

 * `--define A=B` use a preprocessor define when parsing headers
 * `--include-dir <path>` use the given include paths when parsing headers
 * `--output <output-file>` write the bindings to the given file.
+* `--unscoped-enums <enum-type-name>` uses unscoped enums for the listed types.
+Supports regular expressions.
+* `--remove-common-enum-prefix <prefix-regex>` removes given prefixes from all enum cases, but only if they are truly common to each case in that enum.
+Regular expressions are supported, only the matching part is removed from the longest prefix that is common to all cases.
+* `--enum-safe-prefix <string>` adds a string prefix to all enums that would otherwise not be legal identifiers due to e.g. starting with a number.
+* `--remove-enum-case <enum-case>` removes a case with the given name from all enums.
+This purely exists to nuke `VK_COLORSPACE_SRGB_NONLINEAR_KHR` out of orbit (note the missing underscore in `VK_COLOR_SPACE`), but maybe you can find some other uses for this.

 Declarations from the listed C headers are included, as well as type declarations from dependency includes from those headers.
 If you want bindings